 Leaders must learn to accept and deal with criticism.
 It’s an inevitable part of leadership.
 Some people will agree with your decisions, choices, and ideas, and some will disagree.
 You need to learn to live with it.

 Also, I think that great leaders can use criticism as opportunities for improvement and personal growth.
-Negative feedback, complaints, and constructive criticism are valuable pieces information.
+Negative feedback, complaints, and constructive criticism are valuable pieces of information.
 They highlight areas that we might need to improve or change.
 They are real gold nuggets.

 Criticism can be an Opportunity

 Therefore, we need to encourage those around us to openly tell us what they think of us, our decisions, actions, and even behavior.
 It means that we need to make it safe for them to do so.
 They need to trust us to accept their criticism.
-Hence, we need to listen, and understand their comments, without lashing out, without being defensive.
+Hence, we need to listen and understand their comments, without lashing out, without being defensive.
 Furthermore, we should thank them and reward them for their honesty, courage, and integrity.

 By learning to invite criticism, and using it as a tool for learning and improving ourselves and our organizations, we can become better leaders.
-And, along the way, we will also provide a great examples for others.
+And, along the way, we will also provide a great example for others.
 As a result, we will create a culture where our people treat different views, opinions, and beliefs with respect, and without bias or prejudice.

 This will make our organizations better in many ways.
 More innovative, more creative, more successful.
 Organizations that are valued by their people, admired by their customers, and respected by their peers.